Katrin-Drys/WP8_programming/docs/source/04_application.rst

 ===========================

-Simulate the behavior of two Lennard-Jones-systems (Argon) with the following parameters using your own MD program. :
+Simulate the behavior of two Lennard-Jones-systems (Argon) with the following parameters using your own MD program:

 +-----------------------------+-------------------------+
 | Parameter                   | Value                   |